UmbertoDellaMonica/UniConnect/README.md

 By following these steps, you will be able to set up and run the UniConnect application

-, generate mock data, copy it into the Neo4j Docker container, and import it into the database using Cypher Shell.
+Generate mock data, copy it into the Neo4j Docker container, and import it into the database using Cypher Shell.
 This `README.md` file contains all the necessary instructions to mock student data, copy it into the Neo4j Docker container, and import it into the database.
 Be sure to adjust any paths or specific details to fit your development environment.

 This `README.md` now includes detailed instructions for running the application directly from the main entry points in Android Studio and IntelliJ IDEA, ensuring users can set up and execute the project efficiently.